 This is just a quick little process walk-thru on how they made the Stranger Things title design, not a tutorial!

-R Greenberg and Associates heavily influenced this title.
-They have worked on titles for The Dead Zone, Alien, and Altered States.
+R Greenberg and Associates heavily influenced this title design.
+They have worked on titles for The Dead Zone, Alien, and the Altered States.
 Several Stephen King book covers were referenced for the typography.
 The font they finally decided on is ITC Benguiat made in 1978 by jazz percussionist Ed Benguiat.

 For the final reveal, it’s probably the same thing.
-A mask around each letter slowly drifting into place and an easy mask reveal on the bars.
-The had to mask out little things like the bridge between the R and A where it connects.
+A mask around each letter slowly drifting into place and an easy mask reveals on the bars.
+They had to mask out little things like the bridge between the R and A where it connects.
 If you notice it just quickly pops off when they merge.

 The G is a little trickier when it flattens against the N. If I was me I would have probably key a distortion mesh to straighten out the bend in the G and use a splice straight line from one of the other letter forms that look similar to the G (it look like they used the far side of the N) as a patch if it can seamlessly blend in.
 Then it fades out with a dark vignette from the edges going in.

 The individual name titles are just a light gray and have a quick 5 frame fade-up and a 15 frame dissolve at the end.
 The kind of change to red towards the end and this can be done with a simple color keyframe on the text to match that deep red, it looks like it kind of happens during the 15 frame dissolve.
 It might be 5 to change to red, 10 to fade out.

 Keep in mind these are just some notes on how you could go about doing these titles.
 They might have used other techniques and embellishments here and there.
 I'm just making some observations because I love the show and the title sequence.